emre1393/xtreamui_mirror/ubuntu20/Readme.md

 i added an "UPDATE" part to install.py, it will ask link of update zip file.

 ### note4,
-updated php binaries with php 7.2.33 version, compiled according to how-to txt and also added geoip.so, mcrypt.so, mysqli.so from php pecl repository.
+updated php binaries with php 7.2.33 version, compiled according to the how-to txt my.cnf config for mysql server 8
-mysql-server 8 is used, config file adapted (barely),
-you must create mysql user with
-CREATE USER 'auser_iptvpro'@'%' IDENTIFIED WITH mysql_native_password BY 'passwd_here'; GRANT ALL PRIVILEGES ON xtream_iptvpro.* TO 'user_iptvpro'@'%' WITH GRANT OPTION; GRANT SELECT, LOCK TABLES ON *.* TO 'user_iptvpro'@'%'; FLUSH PRIVILEGES;